mendix/widgets-resources/packages-native/safe-area-view/README.md

 ## Usage

-Place the Safe are view widget onto an empty page or inside a maximum sized container and place other widgets inside its content area.
+Place the Safe are view widget onto a fullscreen page and place other widgets inside its content area.

 ### Custom styling

-By default the widgets' background color is transparent, so the background color of the page or container is visible.
+By default the widgets' background color is transparent, so the background color of the page is visible.
 It's possible to style the widget differently by defining custom style classes through Atlas.
 These classes should adhere to the following interface:

 ```ts
 interface SafeAreaViewStyle {